fatmahussein252/Regulatory-RAG-LLM-Gateway-510k/README.md

 ```

 ## Retrieval
-`retrieve` enpoint retrieves the top_k relevant documents to the query using k_number filter.
+`retrieve` endpoint retrieves the top_k relevant documents to the query using k_number filter.

 Schema:
 ```json